geoffreyporto/resume/README.md

 * 20+ years of experience working with software development.

-* 8 years of experience working in Java 7/8, RubyOnRails and HTML/Javascript.
+* 2 years of experience leading projects in software development.

-* 2 years of experience leading software development projects.
+* 1 year of experience working in Python, Rust and Julia.

 * 2 years of experience working with IaaS and Paas Cloud technologies (Heroku, Amazon AWS and Google Cloud Platform).

+* 8 years of experience working in Java, RubyOnRails and HTML/Javascript.

 * &lt;1 year exploring Crypto Currencies, A.I \(Deep/Machine Learning\) and Distributed Systems for Financials Services: